 Q: How to prevent your stainless-steel grater from rusting

 A: A good grater is unlikely to start rusting unless it has been left in a damp place or not allowed to dry thoroughly before putting it away.
-So, in order to avoid signs of rust, you should first start by finding an appropriate place to store your hand grater which is, like most thing, best kept in a cool, dark space.
+So, in order to avoid signs of rust, you should first start by finding an appropriate place to store your hand grater which is, like most things, best kept in a cool, dark space.
 You should also ensure that your grater is dishwasher-safe, as some steel-plated coatings can wear off through using these, leaving you with a grater that is more prone to rusting.

 If you’ve already started to notice spots of rust appearing on your grater, use the following directions to get your item back up to a healthy, usable ability: